Taiwan premier wants athlete punished for wearing China suit - NewsBreak

 Taiwan premier wants athlete punished for wearing China suit

-Symbols of the two sides are especially sensitive at a time when China's ruling Communist Party, which claims Taiwan as part of its territory even though the island has long operated with its own national government, is trying to intimidate the democracy by flying fighter jets and bombers nearby.
+Symbols of the two sides are especially sensitive at a time when China's ruling Communist Party, which claims Taiwan as part of its territory, is trying to intimidate the island democracy by flying fighter jets and bombers nearby.

 Huang Yu-ting, one of four Taiwanese athletes at the Winter Games, posted a video on her social media page Jan.
 23 showing her training in what appeared to be a Chinese suit, the Central News Agency reported.
 It said Huang apologized and removed the video.